 The stunning, hand-crafted Technivorm Moccamaster is the best coffee maker in the drip category.
 The Moccamaster is all about simplicity and minimalism.
-It has a stunning design, is extremely well built.
-And most importantly, it produces great coffee; that is well extracted and delicious.
+It has a stunning design, and is extremely well-built.
+And most importantly, it produces great coffee; that is well-extracted and delicious.

 Breville Precision Brewer

 Alternatively, for the coffee geeks out there, the Breville Precision Brewer is the most customizable coffee maker you will find.
 It offers an impressive amount of features, allowing you to fine-tune the coffee brewing process.
 This is one of the few coffee brewers out there capable of brewing craft filter coffee.
 See our guide to the best SCA coffee makers for a complete list of excellent drip brewers.